matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 There are certain situations when an identity server cannot be expected to compare hashed 3PID values; for example, when a server is connected to a backend provider such as LDAP, it is not efficient for the identity server to pull all of the addresses and hash them upon lookup.
-For this case, can also support receiving plain-text 3PID addresses from clients.
+For this case, identity servers can also support receiving plain-text 3PID addresses from clients.
 To agree upon this, the value `"none"` can be added to the `"algorithms"` array of `GET /hash_details`.
 The client can then choose to send plain-text values by setting the `"algorithm"` value in `POST /lookup` to `"none"`.

 No hashing will be performed if the client and server decide on `"none"`, and 3PIDs will be sent in plain-text, similar to the v1 `/lookup` API.
 When this